A non-degeneracy theorem for interacting fermions in one dimension: Non-degeneracy of the ground-state

 also converge to the forms $T^\#v$ and $T^\#w$ (defined analogously) in the $\mH^1$-form norm, i.e.,

 Moreover, it follows from the definition of $T$ and the tessellating property~\eqref{eq:disjoint property} that, for any $V \in \mL^\infty(I_N)$,

-In particular, this implies that the pull-back of any form on $I_N$ generated by a bounded multiplicative potential is a form in $S_N$ generated by a bounded multiplicative potential.
-As the forms $v_n$ and $w_n$ are generated by the multiplicative potentials
+In particular, this implies that the pull-back of any form generated by a bounded potential in $I_N$ is a form generated by a bounded potential in $S_N$.
+As the forms $v_n$ and $w_n$ are generated by the bounded potentials

-the forms $T^\#(v_n + w_n)$ are also generated by multiplicative potentials.
-Thus, by estimate~\eqref{eq:approx property}, we have found a sequence of multiplicative potentials approximating $T^\#v + T^\#w$.
+the forms $T^\#(v_n + w_n)$ are also generated by bounded potentials.
+Thus, by estimate~\eqref{eq:approx property}, we have found a sequence of bounded multiplicative potentials approximating $T^\#v + T^\#w$.
 We can therefore apply Theorem~\ref{thm:PF} to complete the proof. \end{proof}